droidadroit/SOM/README.md

 `epochs` is the number of epochs this algorithm is to be run.
 `initial_learning_rate` is the learning rate at `t = 0`.

-Once the parameters are set, enter the following command to run the script.
+Once the parameters are decided, enter the following command to run the script.
 `python [name of the script] [image_location] [bits_per_codevector] [block_width] [block_height] [epochs] [initial_learning_rate]`

 **Please read the [wiki](https://github.com/droidadroit/SOM/wiki/SOM) for an understanding of the above terms.**